Vitamin A toxicity mainly can happen from vitamin A supplements, and foods rich in retinol.

 Vitamin A toxicity symptoms

-Blurred vision, vision problems, headaches, nausea, bone pain, hair loss, decreased appetite, dizziness, liver damage, and skin changes.
+Symptoms may include blurred vision, headaches, nausea, bone pain, hair loss, decreased appetite, dizziness, liver damage, and skin changes.

 So, what food is the safest option for vitamin A?